 Q. How do you maintain an above-ground pool?

 Proper maintenance requires consistency and vigilance.
-Users should test chlorine levels once a week, and perform regular shock treatments.
+You will want to test chlorine levels once a week and perform regular shock treatments.
 The pool’s pump should run 6 to 8 hours a day.
 Filters must be cleaned and replaced on a regular schedule, too.
 Any debris needs to be removed with a skimmer after each use.
 Smaller, inflatable pools require less maintenance except for refilling and emptying for each use.

 Q. How long do above-ground pools last?

 A pool’s longevity depends on the materials and how well it’s been maintained.
 On average, above-ground pools last anywhere from 7 to 15 years.
 Liners typically need to be replaced after 5 to 9 years.
-However, some hard-sided resin or hybrid pools include 20-25-year warranties, so expect them to last longer than average.
+However, some hard-sided resin or hybrid pools include 20- to 25-year warranties, so expect them to last longer than average.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.